 Special guest: Jamie Andrews, Head of Culture and Learning, British Library

 - In-conversation sessions with leading Pinter practitioners including Jamie Lloyd, Samuel West and Douglas Hodge.
 (Speakers’ appearance subject to scheduling.)

 - A performance by Jeremy Goldstein: Truth to Power Café on 19 September.

 - The Harold Pinter: Histories and Legacies database launch on 21 September.

-Registration for the conference will open in June.
+Registration for the conference will open in early July.
 There will be reduced rates for PGR students and for those who attended previous conferences arranged by the Pinter: Histories and Legacies project.
 Also, a limited number of subsidised spaces have been made available at the University nursery for the Friday.
 Please contact us if you think you might wish to make use of this facility.

 The Harold Pinter: Histories and Legacies Project